 A Request for Information (RFI) is your first formal touchpoint with potential vendors.
 Think of it as sending out a questionnaire that asks: "What do you offer, how do you operate, and are you even in the right ballpark for our needs?"

 Here's what an RFI actually accomplishes: It surfaces vendor capabilities, validates market assumptions, and identifies which suppliers deserve deeper evaluation.
-According to procurement data from the National Institute of Governmental Purchasing, organizations that skip RFIs face 2.3x higher rates of vendor misalignment during later procurement stages.
+Organizations that skip RFIs often face higher rates of vendor misalignment during later procurement stages.

 The RFI sits at the beginning of the procurement chain: RFI → RFP (Request for Proposal) → RFQ (Request for Quote).
 Each step increases specificity and commitment.